MoserMichael/pythoncourse/README.md

 I think that programming has some bigger lessons in life: If something doesn't work with a computer than we tend to search for work around solutions; this search for work around solution can be useful in other situations, just ask this [guy with the fire extinguisher](https://www.youtube.com/watch?v=NPW3mvAN0Rc) I think that the practice of programming is teaching us for a mindset where we are more likely to look for another way of looking at the same problem.

 Also: if we persist with this activity long enough then we will learn that there are a lot of trade offs involved in programming: sometimes greater speed comes with larger memory usage for example; in a sense computer programming is the land of trade offs.
 You get that quite a lot in life, where different choices have to be considered and evaluated with regards to their cost versus their benefit.
+I think it is good get some training in the art of trade offs.

 ## Environment

 We are trying to use visual studio code with the microsoft python plugin.

-1. To set it up: first download python from [here](https://www.python.org/downloads/)
+1. To set it up: first download python from [here](https://www.python.org/downloads/), then install it.
-2. Download visual studio code from [here](https://code.visualstudio.com/Download)
+2. Download visual studio code from [here](https://code.visualstudio.com/Download), then install it.
 3. In visual studio code: press 'Extensions' button on the vertical bar (lowest icon), search for Python and install the first one in the list
 4. Set autosave:
     1. in File menu: select Auto Save option, so that a checkmark appears